Douglas Macgregor: 2022 Russian invasion of Ukraine

 Russian state television channels RT and VGTRK broadcast excerpts of Macgregor's second Carlson appearance, which included a characterization of Ukrainian president Volodymyr Zelenskyy as a "puppet," that Russian forces had been "too gentle" in the early days of the invasion and that Russian president Vladimir Putin was being "demonized" by the United States and NATO.
-U.S. representative Liz Cheney said of Macgregor "This is the Putin wing of the GOP."
+His opinions on Russia and Ukraine have caused controversy, with some including Liz Cheney describing Macgregor as being a member of the "Putin wing of the GOP."

 In a fourth appearance in early March, Macgregor said a ceasefire was close as Ukrainian forces had been "grounded to bits.
 There's no question about that despite what we report on our mainstream media".
 He also defended Russia's invasion in an interview on The Grayzone, saying Putin had taken great care with civilians and this was delaying his victory.

-In July 2022, on Real America's Voice he told Charlie Kirk that:"The war, with the exception of Kharkiv and Odessa, as far as the Russians are concerned is largely over.
-There is no intention to do anything else because the Russians don’t have a very large army...
+In July 2022, on Real America's Voice he told Charlie Kirk that: "The war, with the exception of Kharkiv and Odesa, as far as the Russians are concerned is largely over.
+There is no intention to do anything else because the Russians don't have a very large army. ...
 This nonsense that Putin wants to conquer all of Ukraine was never true.
 All he ever did in the Minsk agreement was ask that Russian speakers, Russian citizens inside Ukraine be treated equally before the law.
-That they not be penalized for being Russians."In September 2022, he again predicted on Carlson's show that “this war may be over soon” and later in the month "the Ukrainian army is bled white, tens of thousands of Ukrainian troops have been killed or wounded, Ukraine is really on the ropes".
-Liz Cheney tweeted in response: "Rupert and Lachlan Murdoch - Why do you continually put Douglas MacGregor on @FoxNews to spread Putin's propaganda and lies?
+That they not be penalized for being Russians."

+In September 2022, he again predicted on Carlson's show that "this war may be over soon" and later in the month "the Ukrainian army is bled white, tens of thousands of Ukrainian troops have been killed or wounded, Ukraine is really on the ropes".
+Liz Cheney tweeted in response: "Rupert and Lachlan Murdoch – Why do you continually put Douglas MacGregor on @FoxNews to spread Putin's propaganda and lies?
 This is absolutely not in America's interest."

-On Jews
+"Cosmopolitans" trope

-In an October 2021 speech to the Serbian American Voters Alliance, Macgregor said “We have a huge problem with a class of so-called elites, the people who are wealthy, very wealthy in many cases and they are, as the Russians used to call certain individuals many, many years ago, rootless cosmopolitans...
-They live above all of this, they have no connection to the country.
-There is nothing there that holds them in place, and they are largely responsible, in my judgment, for the condition that we are in today,” using a Soviet antisemitic trope.
+In an October 2021 speech to the Serbian American Voters Alliance, Macgregor blamed America's problems on what "the Russians used to call certain individuals many, many years ago, rootless cosmopolitans" (Russian: Безродные Космополиты) Commentators noted that "rootless cosmopolitans" was a Soviet antisemitic trope.